Enoch Bibwoe Preface

 ii.
 The Parables (chapters xxxvii.-lxxi.).
 There are three Parables. or Similitudes, and they all have as their underlying thought the destruction of evil and the triumph of righteousness, as in the preceding book.
 But here some new and important elements are introduced which give special value to this book.

-p. xxii other hand, the Apocalyptist sees in his vision the abode and resting-places of the righteous who are continually praising the "Lord of Spirits "; this is the usual title given -to God in this book.
+The Apocalyptist sees in his vision the abode and resting-places of the righteous who are continually praising the "Lord of Spirits "; this is the usual title given -to God in this book.
 Here occurs the first mention of the "Elect One" (cp.
 Luke xxiii.
 35).
 In the presence of the Lord of Spirits are also the four Archangels and innumerable companies of other angels.
 Here he learns many secrets of the heavens; a fragment on Wisdom (xlii.), which recalls some passages in Ecclus. xxiv., comes in the middle of the secrets, and is clearly out of place.
 The second parable (xlv.-lvii.) continues the same theme and further develops it.
 Of special importance is the sitting of the Elect One on the throne of glory as Judge (xlv.
 3), and the mention of His title, "Son of Man" (xlvi.
 2).
 The thought of the vindication of the righteous is marred by their joy at vengeance upon the wicked.
 A particularly striking passage is chapter xlviii.
 1-7, which speaks of the inexhaustible fountain of righteousness reserved for the holy and elect in the presence of the Son of Man and of the Lord of Spirits.
 The Apocalyptist prophesies further of the repentance of the Gentiles (chapter l.), an universalistic note of significance, and speaks of the Resurrection of the dead in a notable passage:

 And In those days shall the earth also give back that which has been entrusted to it,